-Hibiscus cannabinus L, Hibiscus acetosella Welw and Hibiscus sabdariffa L. plants belong to Malvaceae.
+Hibiscus cannabinus L., Hibiscus acetosella Welw. and Hibiscus sabdariffa L. plants belong to Malvaceae.
 In the Malvaceae family, the Hibiscus genus is the largest consisting of 300 species approximately [1].
 In the North-Eastern Region of India, mainly Manipur above plants used in making soup in summer and consumed as medicinal plants for urolithiasis problems.
-Aqueous extract of H. sabdariffa L. using calyces' part effectively prevented the development of urolithiasis in male albino rats and has antimicrobial and antioxidant, anti-urolithiasis activity [2] anticancer [3] H.

-cannabinus has free radical scavenging activity and antibacterial [4,5] and haematinic properties [6] and inhibits smooth muscle cell migration and calcification in rabbits' blood vessels, inhibiting the development of atherosclerosis [7].
-The edible oil of H. cannabinus seeds extracts has high antioxidant activity.
-It contains alpha-linolenic acid, as essential omega-3-fatty acid, which has anti-inflammatory and anti-thrombotic properties [8].

-H. acetosella Welw. used to treat pile patients [9] and have potential acts as an antigenotoxicity and antimutagenicity in mice induced by alkylating agents [1] and also antioxidant and anti-inflammatory activity [10], anti-anaemia, antipyretic properties [11].
-Selected plants are traditionally used for anti-urolithiasis problems in the region above, mainly H sabdariffa L. Therefore, the present study aims to compare the composition of minerals and volatile bioactive compounds.
+The three selected plants are serve as source of medicine [2] and apart from medicinal value H. sabdariffa L. flower is traded and used for tea and beverages [3].
+Aqueous extract of H. sabdariffa L. using calyces' part effectively prevented the development of urolithiasis in male albino rats and has antimicrobial and antioxidant, anti-urolithiasis activity [4] anticancer [5].
+H.cannabinus L. has free radical scavenging activity and antibacterial [6,7] and haematinic properties [8] and inhibits smooth muscle cell migration and calcification in rabbits' blood vessels, inhibiting the development of atherosclerosis [9].
+The edible oil of H. cannabinus L. seeds extracts has high antioxidant activity.
+It contains alpha-linolenic acid, as essential omega-3-fatty acid, which has anti-inflammatory and anti-thrombotic properties [10].
+H. acetosella Welw. used to treat pile patients [11] and have potential acts as an antigenotoxicity and antimutagenicity in mice induced by alkylating agents [1] and also antioxidant and anti-inflammatory activity [12], anti-anaemia, antipyretic properties [13].
+Selected plants are traditionally used for anti-urolithiasis problems in the region above, mainly H sabdariffa L. Therefore, the present study aims to evaluate and analyse the elemental composition of minerals and volatile bioactive compounds of Hibiscus sabdariffa L., Hibiscus cannabinus L. and Hibiscus acetosella Welw.